lan-cyl/azeril.github.io/_posts/2016-07-17-Linux-kernel-03-multithread.md

 NOTES

-Under Linux, fork() is implemented using copy-on-write pages, so the only penalty that it incurs is the time and memory required to duplicate the parent's page tables, and create a unique task structure for the child.
+> Under Linux, fork() is implemented using copy-on-write pages, so the only penalty that it incurs is the time and memory required to duplicate the parent's page tables, and create a unique task structure for the child.

-**c library/kernel differences**
-Since version 2.3.3, rather than invoking the kernel's fork() system call, the glibc fork() wrapper that is provided as part of the NPTL threading implementation invokes clone(2) with flags that provide the same effect as the traditional system call.
+> **c library/kernel differences** Since version 2.3.3, rather than invoking the kernel's fork() system call, the glibc fork() wrapper that is provided as part of the NPTL threading implementation invokes clone(2) with flags that provide the same effect as the traditional system call.
 (A call to fork() is equivalent to a call to clone(2) specifying flags as just SIGCHILD.)
 The glibc wrapper invokes any fork handlers that have been established using pthread_atfork(3).

+> ——man fork:NOTES

 以上是 man：NOTES 部分的内容，大意为